-If you have what Laurence Heller calls the “Autonomy Survival Style,” you are in a bind.
+If you struggle with this “Autonomy Survival Style,” you are in a bind.

 You feel pressured from all sides.
 You feel torn.
 You often feel victimized by people’s demands.
 And you don’t feel that she can speak up directly about your needs or feelings without endangering love.
 But the anger at feeling like you can’t be who you are has to go somewhere, and it often comes out sideways.